Texas Residential Electricity Delivery Rates

 Variations across Texas

-The TDU delivery charges for the various service areas are shown below (tariffs in effect as of October 2014).
+Here are the TDU delivery charges for the various service areas (tariffs in effect as of October 2014).

 |Classification||Oncor||Centerpoint Energy||AEP Texas Central||AEP Texas North||TNMP||Sharyland Utilities|